brianhouse/art_and_code/README.md

 ### Week 11

 #### Tuesday 11/12
-- Survey presentations 10:
 - Magic Mirror crit
-- In-class reading and discussion: Mark Weiser, "The Computer for the 21st Century"
+- In-class reading and discussion: Mark Weiser, "The Computer for the 21st Century" (1991)
 - Introduction to Arduino

 #### Thursday 11/14